 Today the Plaquemine Lock and surrounding 14-acre area is a state historic site and is listed on the National Register of Historic Places.

 Erected by State of Louisiana and National Park Service.

 Marker series.
 This marker is included in the Atchafalaya Water Heritage Trail marker series.

 Location.
 30° 17.548′ N, 91° 14.074′ W. Marker is in Plaquemine, Louisiana, in Iberville Parish.
 Marker can be reached from Main Street west of Church Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 57730 Main Street, Plaquemine LA 70764, United States of America.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Gary J. Hebert Memorial Lockhouse (a few steps from this marker); Old City Hall (about 300 feet away, measured in a direct line); Academy of Saint Basil (approx. 0.2 miles away); a different marker also named Bayou Plaquemine (approx. 0.3 miles away); Plaquemine Tribe World War 1 Memorial Tablet (approx. 0.3 miles away); a different marker also named Bayou Plaquemine (approx. 2.1 miles away); Morrisonville (approx. 2.3 miles away); Sardine Point (approx. 2.8 miles away).
+Gary J. Hebert Memorial Lockhouse (a few steps from this marker); Old City Hall (about 300 feet away, measured in a direct line); Academy of Saint Basil (approx. 0.2 miles away); Plaquemine First United Methodist Church (approx. ¼ mile away); a different marker also named Bayou Plaquemine (approx. 0.3 miles away); Plaquemine Tribe World War 1 Memorial Tablet (approx. 0.3 miles away); a different marker also named Bayou Plaquemine (approx. 2.1 miles away); Morrisonville (approx. 2.3 miles away).
 Touch for a list and map of all markers in Plaquemine.

 Also see . . .

 1. Plaquemine Lock State Historic Site.
 (Submitted on February 6, 2018, by Kenneth Ramagost of Unknown, Louisiana.)